-Through this course you will gain the skills and knowledge to move smoothly from university to computer industry.
+You will graduate with the skills and knowledge required to move smoothly into the computer industry.
 Technological and professional skills will help you keep pace with this rapidly changing field.

-Computer science graduates are some of our most sought after.
-They are suited to jobs in IT and associated industries (eg software developers, network analysts, web designers, IT consultants, database analysts or network administrators), in manufacturing, commerce, entertainment or finance.
+Our graduates are suited to jobs in IT and associated industries (eg software developers, network analysts, web designers, IT consultants, database analysts or network administrators), in manufacturing, commerce, entertainment or finance.
 Many use their understanding of information systems to become business strategists.
 Others combine computer science with research or gaming interests.
 This course is also an excellent foundation for postgraduate study.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.